We’ve got emissions targets to aim for. Find out what we’re doing to prepare our communities for the changing climate.

 Our red, yellow and green bin kerbside collection service allows us to reduce waste going to landfill, which reduces the emissions our landfill produces.

-As well as being better for the environment, this saves ratepayers' money.
+As well as being better for the environment, this saves ratepayers money.
 Sorting items into the right bins also means that recyclable items get repurposed and organics are turned into compost.

 Sustainability fund

 We welcome proposals for inspired and innovative ways to reduce emissions or ways to grow our resilience to the impacts of climate change.
-If you, your school or business have a great idea for a sustainability project you could get support from the Sustainability Fund.
+If you, your school or your business have a great idea for a sustainability project you could get support from the Sustainability Fund.

 Get thinking and find out more about the Sustainability Fund.(external link)